Back to Health & Behavior Studies

 Doctor of Education (Ed.D.)

 Note: The Program in Nutrition is no longer admitting students into the Ed.D. degree unless with special permission.
-Students may want to consider the Ph.D.
+Students are encouraged to consider our Ph.D. program.

-The Doctor of Education offered two areas of specialization: Nutrition Education and Nutrition and Public Health.
+The Doctor of Education offers two areas of specialization: Nutrition Education and Nutrition and Public Health.

 With the importance of nutrition for health promotion and disease prevention and the widespread interest in the safety and sustainability of the food system, there is a need for highly qualified nutrition professionals who are able to develop appropriate policies and programs.